vadmium/python-altium/format.md

     Windows CP-1252, with substitutions like U+03BC
     (lowercase mu) → U+00B5 (Micro sign).
-If it starts with “`=`”, it names another parameter with the same `|OWNERINDEX`, whose `|NAME` matches the rest of the text, and the actual text is taken
-    from the referenced parameter’s `|TEXT` property.
+If it starts with “`=`”, it names another parameter with the same `|OWNERINDEX`, whose `|NAME` matches the rest of the text, ignoring any space following the equal sign, and the actual text is taken from the referenced parameter’s `|TEXT` property.
 * `|NAME`
 * `|%UTF8%TEXT|%UTF8%NAME`: Optional UTF-8-encoded version of the `|TEXT` or